jdlich/dotfiles/README.md

 It's time you take your computer back.

-Here's how I have learned to reign it in a little bit.
+Here's how I have learned to reign things in a little bit.
 First, my dotfiles are located in `~/Code` (you could put your dotfiles anywhere such as `~/.dotfiles` or `/usr/local` which are also worthy places).

 Now, this is what my `.bashrc` file looks like: